• Skip to primary navigation

 2) Using the VFC32 Configuration

-The previous post explained a simple single chip voltage to frequency converter circuit using the IC VFC32, here we learn how the same IC could be used for achieving an opposite frequency to voltage converter circuit application.
+The previous post explained a simple single chip voltage to frequency converter circuit using the IC VFC32, here I have explained how the same IC could be used for achieving an opposite frequency to voltage converter circuit application.

 The figure below depicts another standard VFC32 configuration which enables it to work as a frequency to voltage converter circuit.